Baby #3 will soon be here.

 “I try to encourage my boys to play independently from me and together with each other from the get go.
 That way if you need to attend to cooking, work, breastfeeding a baby, etc., they are able to find something to do!
 Obviously I love playing with them, but I think freedom to explore and play on their own is huge.” – Joya

 “Make sure to spend one-on-one time with each of your children.
-Even if it’s 20 minutes of reading a book or sharing a treat, that time with is important!” – Mary
+Even if it’s 20 minutes of reading a book or sharing a treat, that time with you is important!” – Mary

 “My biggest reason for leaving lots of unstructured time is that, with different schools and peer groups, if there isn’t a lot of unstructured time, my girls don’t get much time to play together and it often takes them a long time to get into something and then carry it through.” – Stephanie